DarkPhoenix616/ICS_Minor_Project_The-Hangman-Game/README.md

 - **Main Functionality**: The core functionality of the game is implemented in the `start_hangman()` function, which handles the main game loop, player input, word selection, and gameplay logic.
 - **User Interface**: The game provides a user-friendly interface with clear instructions, category selection, and interactive gameplay.
 - **Terminal Clearing**: The `system("clear")` command is used at appropriate places to clear the terminal screen for better readability.
-- **Background Music and Sound Effects**: Background music and sound effects are implemented using the `afplay` command line audio player, enhancing the overall gaming experience.
 - **Signal Handling**: Signal handling is implemented to terminate background music and sound effects when the game is exited.

 ---

-Feel free to customize this README further with additional details, instructions, or any other information you find relevant.
-Enjoy playing the Hangman game!

    Rules and Regulations to be followed